 Start with pizza dough.
 Now you can definitely use store-bought here, but I urge you to give homemade pizza crust a try.
 I have both a regular pizza dough recipe and a whole wheat pizza dough recipe.
 You can use either for this stuffed crust pizza.
 This dough is super stretchy and soft, which is exactly the kind you need for assembling a stuffed pizza crust.

 Shortcut alert!
 Use string cheese.
 I know it sounds weird, but I swear by this little hack.
 The perfect shape, width, and texture for creating those melty cheese pockets inside the pizza crust.
 If string cheese isn’t your thing, create narrow piles of shredded mozzarella or cut fresh mozzarella into thin pieces to line around the edges.

 But again, string cheese is the easiest.
 You’ll need 7 of them.

 My #1 Tip for Stuffed Crust Pizza

 Here’s the part that can make or break your stuffed crust pizza.
 Make sure you tuck it into the crust super tight– like I’m doing above.
 Fold the edges over the crust and firmly press down to seal shut.
 Any gaps won’t necessarily be a problem, but the cheese will melt out onto the pizza and not stay inside the crust.
 Just keep working with it to make sure the edges are folded over and snug shut.

 Because of the string cheese, the pizza won’t really be perfectly round.
 Rather, more like a heptagon with 7 sides.
-(Yep, had to google the name of that one.)
+I haven’t heard any complaints though. 😉Print

 - 1 and 1/2 cups (6oz or 168g) shredded mozzarella cheese